 About the Project

-Pierce County is working to reduce the transport of dirt and earth materials along the channel to stabilize the base of the ravine slopes along approximately 2,580 feet of Rody Creek channel between 80th and 72nd Streets East.
+This project reduced the transport of dirt and earth materials along the channel to stabilize the base of the ravine slopes along approximately 2,580 feet of Rody Creek channel between 80th and 72nd Streets East.

 The 1.6-mile creek feeds into Clarks Creek, which eventually joins the Puyallup River.
 Over the years, the channel bed has deepened by about 5 to 8 feet due to downcutting of the channel bed.